Imagine having extra cash on hand to invest in a new website.

 Moving money is still fairly easy with a separate bank, but it more so provides a mental barrier for you.
 The money at one institution is strictly for savings, and the funds in another are for spending.
 Physically Separated = Mentally Separated = More Goals Hit.
 In the words of my spirit animal Amy Poehler: Yes, Please.

 Therefore, I would suggest setting up a savings account with an online bank.
 They typically offer higher interest rates, so while you won’t ever make a ton, you will make more than the standard banks would give you.

 My personal favorite, the one I use, and the one I am going to show you how to set-up an account with below is American Express Savings.
-They offer a 0.90% interest rate with no minimum deposit, which is the second highest currently on the market.
+They offer a 2.10% interest rate (as of Dec 2018) with no minimum deposit, which is one of the highest currently on the market.

-Now, for those of you bad b!#&#@ out there ready to take the plunge and absolutely slay your goals, I’m going to walk you through how to set up an online account.
+Now, for those of you ready to take the plunge and absolutely slay your goals, I’m going to walk you through how to set up an online account.
 Take another sip of that drink and let’s proceed.

 HOW DO I SET UP AN ACCOUNT AND CREATE AN AUTOMATIC TRANSFER?

 Step 1: Go to American Express Savings and select “Apply for a Savings Account”.
 You will need the following information to complete the application:

 Bank Account and Routing Numbers